tlo-johnson/fundamentals/data-structures/hash-table.md

 Note: the probing function simply generates an offset from the current position!!
 Note: the probing function always starts with x = 0 and then increments x when a collision occurs ... x has nothing to do with the key/value pair being inserted - it's simply a counter for the probing function.

-One big problem with open addressing is when the probing sequence mod N will produce a cycle shorter than the table size.
+One big problem with open addressing is when the probing sequence mod N produces a cycle shorter than the table size.
 For example, imagine P(x) = 3x and a hash table of size 10.
 Once 3, 6 and 9 are filled up, our probing sequence will keep looping over those indexes although we may have other slots available in the hash table.
-The general solution to this is to choose a probing function that has a cycle of length N, given a hash table of size N. (i.e. the probing function should hit all indexes in the hash table before it cycles)
+The general solution to this is to choose a probing function that has a cycle of length N, given a hash table of size N. (i.e. the probing function should hit all indexes in the hash table in one cycle)

 ##### Hash Table: Open Addressing: Linear Probing
 Remember: Linear probing is a probing function of the form P(x) = ax + b.